T. Schreiber Studio Honorary Council

 T. Scheiber Studio Board of Directors

 Kim J. Hartswick is presently the Academic Director of CUNY Baccalaureate for Unique and Interdisciplinary Studies, a degree granting institution that encourages students to work closely with faculty mentors in developing an individualized course of study.
 He earned a Ph.D. in Classical and Near Eastern Archaeology and taught for over two decades at The George Washington University prior to moving with his wife to NYC in 2001.
-Besides being Vice President of the T. Schreiber board he is also President of the Chamber Orchestra of New York, a non-profit organization that supports young professional musicians through live performances and recordings.
+He is President Emeritus of the Chamber Orchestra of New York, a non-profit organization that supports young professional musicians through live performances and recordings.

 David Donahoe is President of Donahoe Brothers Inc.,a developer and contracting company in Jersey City since 1995 and has a Bachelor of Science degree from Old Dominion University.
 Since arriving in New York in 1984 he has acted in numerous productions on stage, screen and television.
 He has been associated with T.Schreiber Studio since 2004, studying and performing in four productions, including “Sweet Bird of Youth”, “The Changing Room”, and “Jack’s Back!”.

 Peter Jensen is Co-Artistic Director at T. Schreiber Studio, where he teaches acting.
-Peter has directed Balm in Gilead (2011 NYIT Outstanding Production Award), Doubt, Lobby Hero, Joking Apart, Fifth of July, Hurlyburly, A Taste of Honey, and Marvin’s Room at T. Schreiber.
+Peter has directed Balm in Gilead (2011 NYIT Outstanding Production Award), The Pillowman, Doubt, Lobby Hero, Joking Apart, Fifth of July, Hurlyburly, A Taste of Honey, and Marvin’s Room at T. Schreiber.
 Glass Menagerie (Sandy Meisner Theater); Wild Guys (Miranda Theatre); Biloxi Blues (Charleston SC); Lie of the Mind, Burn This, Creadeax Canvas, and Snakebit (American Academy of Dramatic Arts).
-For Nylon Fusion Theatre Company, Peter directed a new work called Poison by John Patrick Shanley and is currently directing another new play called Incendiary Agents by Jack Karp (March 2013).
+For Nylon Fusion Theatre Company, Peter has directed Poison, a new work by John Patrick Shanley and Incendiary Agents by Jack Karp.

 Paul Marcus is the president of Foxo Productions, Inc., a digital media production company in New York City.
 His corporate and nonprofit clients include Verizon, Verizon Wireless, JP Morgan Chase, Merrill Lynch, March of Dimes, Smithsonian Institution and Maryland Youth Ballet.
 His documentary feature on college a cappella – Sounds Good To Me – made the festival circuit in 2009 highlighted by a sold-out screening at Tribeca Cinemas for the VisionFest Film Festival.
 Paul earned a master’s degree in strategic communications from Columbia University in 2013.